scriptituk/xfade-easing/README.md

 ### Performance

-Custom transitions apply an interpreted equation to each pixel in each plane which obviously incurs a performance hit, further exacerbated by disabling multithreading in order to use the `st()` and `ld()` functions.
+Custom transitions apply an interpreted equation to each pixel in each plane which obviously incurs a performance hit, further exacerbated by multithreading disabled in order to use the `st()` and `ld()` functions.
 So these custom expressions are not fast – but they are convenient because they use plain vanilla ffmpeg commands.

 The following times are based on empirical timings scaled by benchmark scores (the [Geekbench Mac Benchmark Chart](https://browser.geekbench.com/mac-benchmarks)).
-They are rough estimates in seconds to process a 3-second transition of HD720 (1280x720) 3-plane media, raw-encoded to a null device (`-an -f rawvideo -y /dev/null`) at benchmark midpoints.
+They are rough estimates in seconds to process a 3-second transition of HD720 (1280x720) 3-plane media, raw-encoded to a null device (`-an -f rawvideo -y /dev/null`) at Mac benchmark midpoints.
 For greyscale (single plane), subtract two thirds.
 For an alpha plane, add a third.
-Mac model performance varies enormously so the Mac dates are very approximate.
+Mac model performance varies enormously so the Mac vintage dates are very approximate.
 Windows performance has not been measured.

 | benchmark → <br/> transition ↓ | 2333–3129 <br/> (M1,M2,M3 Macs) | 1150–1655 <br/> (2017–19 Macs) | 700–1150 <br/> (2013–16 Macs) | 195–700 <br/> (2008–12 Macs) |